grafana/grafana/docs/sources/installation/upgrading.md

 In 6.2 we completely removed the backend session storage since we replaced the previous login session implementation with an auth token.
 If you are using Auth proxy with LDAP, a shared cached is used in Grafana, so you might want to configure [remote_cache] instead.
-If not, Grafana will fallback to using the database as a shared cache.
+If not, Grafana will fall back to using the database as a shared cache.

 ### Upgrading Elasticsearch to v7.0+